How to handle exam results anxiety

 - The pressure to get good results for the course or career you want

-- Pressure from parents and family who expect you to get good results
+- Pressure from family or teachers who expect you to get good results

 These feelings are normal.
 Your friends are probably feeling the same way, so talk to them about your worries.